RyGaff/Individual-Health-in-the-Largest-U.S-Metropolitan-Areas/README.md

-# NOVA-Economics-on-Individual-Health
+# Individual Health in the Largest Metropolitan Areas in the United
+States
-See Individual Health in the Largest Metropolitan Areas in the United States for findings and techniques used
+See Individual Health in the Largest Metropolitan Areas in the United States pdf for findings and techniques used